dg1223/technology-progress-radar/README.md

 # Emerging Technologies Radar

 This is a Gartner influenced [emerging technologies radar](https://blogs.gartner.com/tuong-nguyen/2020/12/07/gartner-launches-emerging-technologies-radar-2021/) that tracks the progress of emerging technology research in an organization.
 It is a sample* of the radar that we use at the IT branch at Canada Revenue Agency (CRA).
+The original radar design and update process is entirely manual at this moment, using Microsoft Visio.
+This is an attempt to automate the entire process to create an end-to-end solution aka a 1-shot radar generation.

 The canvas below and all of its contents have been automatically generated from a single spreadsheet.
 The technology names are automatically placed on the canvas without** hard coding any of their coordinates.